Brunel's sites around the UK

 Together these organisations are working to share expertise, research and artefacts related to Brunel, supporting exhibitions and publications relating to Brunel across the UK.

 The project also includes the development of a new online map showing sites linked to Isambard Kingdom Brunel, aiding members of the public who may wish to visit member sites, and discover others related to the engineer.
-On 20 November, members will hold their third meeting of 2018, in order to discuss object sharing, research, and additional functionality and features for its online presence.
+On 20 November, members met to arrange the first object shares within the group, including aspects of Brunels work on the GWR which will be shared with Didcot to help celebrate the 175th aniversary of the opening of the Oxford line.
+The next meeting will be in March 2019, provisionally scheduled to be held at the National maritime Museum in Greenwich.